YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Pressure can come from a discount, a deposit, a limited slot, a travel schedule, a translator waiting, or the feeling that the team is already prepared.
 None of those should replace medical understanding.

-I am cautious when the patient feels that asking one more question will make him difficult.
-Careful questions before the first incision are part of responsible surgery.
-If the patient is being pushed to accept a lower hairline, a higher graft number, a different surgeon role, or a larger recipient area than expected, a pause is healthier than a rushed yes.
+I become cautious when asking one more question makes someone feel difficult.
+Questions before the first incision are part of responsible surgery.
+You need a quiet moment to look at the marked hairline, ask questions, and decide before premedication, shaving stress, or theatre momentum makes the decision harder.
+If you are being pushed to accept a lower hairline, a higher graft number, a different surgeon role, or a larger recipient area than expected, a pause is healthier than a rushed yes.

 This overlaps with booking pressure before a hair transplant and deposit decisions before booking.
 Payment or scheduling should follow the medical plan.
-It should not make the patient afraid to question the plan.
+It should not make you afraid to question it.

 Checklist card showing what should be clear before signing hair transplant consent